canlilar/binderhub-deploy-gke/README.md

 To build the BinderHub, you should run `setup.sh` first (to install the required command line tools), then `deploy.sh` (which will build the BinderHub).
 Once the BinderHub is deployed, you can run `logs.sh` and `info.sh` to get the JupyterHub logs and service IP addresses respectively.
 `teardown.sh` should _only_ be used to delete your BinderHub deployment.

-### :key: Create a Service Account key

-This script will access your Google Cloud account using a [Service Account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
-[Create one now](https://console.cloud.google.com/apis/credentials/serviceaccountkey) in the console using the following settings:

-1. Select the project you are going to use (in the blue bar along the top of the browser window).
-2. Under "Service account", select "New service account".
-3. Give it any name you like!
-4. For the Role, choose "Project -> Editor".
-5. Leave the "Key Type" as JSON.
-6. Click "Create" to create the key and save the key file to your system.

-You will provide the path to this file under `credentials_file` in `config.json` described above.

-> :rotating_light: The service account key file provides access to your Google cloud project.
-> It should be treated like any other secret credential.
-> Specifically, it should **never** be checked into source control. :rotating_light:

 ### :vertical_traffic_light: `setup.sh`